Johannes-Sahlmann/pygacs/README.rst

 Installation notes
 ------------------

-This package was developed in a python 2.7 environment.
+This package was developed in a python 2.7 environment, but was also successfully tested using python 3.5.

 The following python packages are required: